spacetelescope/jwst/docs/jwst/associations/asn_from_list.rst

 image, modify the ``members`` list for those exposure, adding a new member with an ``exptype`` of ``background`` or ``imprint`` as appropriate.
-The ``expname`` for these members are the Level2a exposures the are the background/imprint to use.
+The ``expname`` for these members are the Level2a exposures that are the background/imprint to use.

 An example product that has both a background and imprint exposure would look like the following::